Into the Dark (TV series)

-Into the Dark is an American horror anthology television series produced for Hulu, with each stand-alone episodic installment based around a different holiday.
-The first season premiered on October 5, 2018, and consists of twelve feature-length episodes of television films.
+Into the Dark is an American horror anthology television series produced for Hulu, with each stand-alone episodic installment—labeled as television films—based around a different holiday in every month.
+The first season premiered on October 5, 2018, and consists of twelve feature-length episodes.
 Into the Dark was renewed for a second season, which premiered on October 4, 2019, and also consists of twelve episodes.

 The series is produced by the television branch of Blumhouse Productions, with founder Jason Blum executive producing every episode.
 Each episode features its own ensemble casts and director, with directors including Patrick Lussier, Nacho Vigalondo, Sophia Takal, Daniel Stamm, James Roday Rodriguez and Gigi Saul Guerrero contributing installments.

 Into the Dark was ordered in January 2018, and has been met with a positive response from critics upon its premiere.
 Each episode starred different actors, including Tom Bateman, Dermot Mulroney, Diana Silvers, Nyasha Hatendi, Suki Waterhouse, Matt Lauria, Jimmi Simpson, Keir O'Donnell, Israel Broussard, Aurora Perrineau, Clayne Crawford, Martha Higareda, Corey Fogelmanis, Jude Demorest, Jahkara Smith, Adelaide Kane, Reign Edwards, Britt Baron, Giorgia Whigham, Felicia Day, Tina Majorino, Judy Greer, Barry Watson, Dana Drori, and Megalyn Echikunwoke.

 Following season 2 of Into the Dark, Blumhouse continued a similar concept to the series, albeit for Amazon Prime Video instead of Hulu, in the form of the anthology Welcome to the Blumhouse.